tiberiushunter/Sepa-for-Swift/README.md

-# MobileDevelopmentAssignment2
+# Software Engineer's Personal Assistant - SEPA
+## Outline
-A repository for the Mobile Development Assignment 2 Work
+A Swift repository for a university Mobile Development Assignment.